 - Butter – The butter is melted to coat the gluten-free starches, eliminating grittiness.
 For dairy-free gluten-free cookies, use vegan butter sticks.

 - All Purpose Gluten-Free Flour – I use and highly recommend Cup4Cup gluten-free flour for this recipe.
-For more information on why and suggested alternatives, see the gluten-free flour section.
+However, readers have had success with other GF flour brands as well, like King Arthur Measure-for-Measure.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large bowl beat together the peanut butter, light brown sugar, sugar, and slightly warm melted butter.
-Add the egg and vanilla extract and stir until smooth.
+In a large bowl beat together the peanut butter, light brown sugar, sugar, and slightly warm melted butter.
+Using warm butter breaks down the sugar slightly so it blends homogeneously.
+Add the egg, vanilla extract and you’re almost there!

-- Blend in the gluten-free flour, baking soda and salt until no flour pockets remain.
+Blend in the gluten-free flour, baking soda and salt until no flour pockets remain.
 The dough with be shiny and soft.
+Once you chill the dough for a bit it will stiffen enough to scoop in balls, plus get rid of any grittiness.
+GF baking bonus!

-- Use a medium cookie scoop (equivalent to 2 tablespoons) to scoop dough balls quickly and evenly.
+Use a medium cookie scoop (equivalent to 2 tablespoons) to scoop dough balls quickly and evenly.
 For perfectly round cookies, roll the balls in your hands before distributing 9 per baking pan.
+If that doesn’t matter, more power to you because it all tastes delish!

 Although gluten-free flour blends are easy to work with, there is a trade off.
 Especially when it comes to gluten-free cookies, they have a tendency to yield gritty or sandy results.
 Fortunately this unpleasant texture can be easily combated by following these simple gluten-free baking tips!